 How many complaints are there against Allied Trustee Services?

 There are many reviews and complaints currently posted about Allied Trustee Services.
-On the BBB, Allied Trustee Services has received 4 complaints closed in the last 3 years and 2 complaints closed in the last 12 months.
+On the BBB, Allied Trustee Services has received a D- rating with 4 complaints closed in the last 3 years.
 Allied Trustee Services has not responded to any of these complaints, which makes consumers suspicious of the ethics of their collections business.
 In addition to these reviews on the BBB, Allied Trustee Services has received four, 1 star reviews on Google Reviews as well four, 1 star reviews on Yelp.
 The collections company could have also been a part of more lawsuits, sanctions, and penalties.
 Take a look at the Public Access to Court Electronic Records (“PACER”) which reports all federal complaints within the U.S. federal system’s docket to find out.

 Can Allied Trustee Services Sue Me or Garnish My Wages?

 Remember that it is illegal for Allied Trust Services to make empty threats to sue you or garnish your wages.
 While it is not likely that a collections company will sue if they cannot verify your debt or you may not owe said debt, these companies can still summon debtors to court and garnish wages after a default judgement.
 If you find that Allied Trustee Services may have violated the FDCPA, the wisest course of action would be to hire legal aid.
 Contact an attorney preemptively to ensure the safety of your assets and rights.
 Lemberg Law has helped thousands of consumers fight back against these cases of fraudulent collection practices.
 Call us today to find out how we can help you resolve this issue.

 Get Free BBB A+ Attorney.
 Call 475-277-1600 NOW

 Unlawful Debt Harassment?
 Learn the Law & Sue the Collector.